CassandraMaldonado/azure_mlops_lendingclub/README.md

 | **Evaluation** | Test Model (Preview) | Azure ML evaluation on test set |
 | **Monitoring** | Evidently AI | Drift detection and model monitoring |

-> **Note:** Real-time deployment to an online endpoint was attempted but blocked by quota limits in the student subscription.
-The repo focuses on **training, registration, testing, and drift monitoring**, covering the core MLOps lifecycle.
+**Note:** Real-time deployment to an online endpoint was attempted but blocked by quota limits in the student subscription.

 ---